 Knowing what to expect when you need to take your child to the emergency room can help make it a little less stressful.

-An adolescent medicine specialist is a doctor who diagnoses and treats physical and emotional health concerns of kids and teens.
+An oncologist is a doctor who diagnoses and treats different types of cancer.